rraval/nix/README.md

 # rraval's standardized productive machine

+I seriously doubt anybody else would want to use this whole sale, but it's a useful place to point people to when flexing on optimizing a process I do at most once per 18 months.

 ## Usage

 To set up a new box, first get the right channels (someday we'll use flakes and this part will go away):